 Regular exercise is especially important for people with diabetes.
 It helps with blood sugar control, weight loss, and high blood pressure.
 People with diabetes who exercise are less likely to experience a heart attack or stroke than those who do not exercise regularly.

 Here are some exercise considerations:

-- Always check with your doctor before starting a new exercise program.
+- Always check with your provider before starting a new exercise program.

-- Ask your doctor or nurse if you have the right footwear.
+- Ask your provider or nurse if you have the right footwear.

 - Choose an enjoyable physical activity that is appropriate for your current fitness level.

 - Exercise every day, and at the same time of day, if possible.

 - Monitor blood glucose levels before and after exercise.

 - Carry food that contains a fast-acting carbohydrate in case you become hypoglycemic during or after exercise.